collabnix/dockerlabs/advanced/a100/a100-cicd-circleci.md

-# 5 min CI/CD pipelining using Docker & Circle-ci
+# 5 min CI-CD pipelining using Docker & Circle-ci

 ## Problem Statement: CI Pipelining Without Docker

-1. For the purpose of virtualization, we uses virtual machine technology.
+For the purpose of virtualization, we uses virtual machine technology.
 This technology actually reduces concentration risk when deploy in the right configurations.
 You can always achieve more failures using fewer x physical machines and hosting more than x virtual machines that are networked to watch each other and take over in the event of partner machines failure.

-2. Another drawback of virtual machine is licensing cost.
+Another drawback of virtual machine is licensing cost.
 Virtual machine technology imposes a performance penalty from running an additional layer about the physical hardware.
 Also virtual machine technology hardware that both virtual machine hypervisor and the guest operating system support.
 To overcome all these problems Docker is the best solution.

-3. current CI/CD solutions follow multi-tiered environments approach - development, test, staging and production.
-Each of these environments are managed independently of each other.

-4. Hence, each of these environments may have different configurations different library versions or even different Operating Systems.
+Current CI/CD solutions follow multi-tiered environments approach - development, test, staging and production.
+Each of these environments are managed independently of each other.Hence, each of these environments may have different configurations different library versions or even different Operating Systems.

 ![without docker](https://user-images.githubusercontent.com/21982562/47330291-52a7cd00-d695-11e8-8129-1cd48fc2009c.png)

-5. This leads to the popular problem known as “it works on my machine” syndrome where an application that works on one environment stops working on some other due to the above-mentioned problem.
+This leads to the popular problem known as “it works on my machine” syndrome where an application that works on one environment stops working on some other due to the above-mentioned problem.

-    so lets see the solution for it using docker
-# Solution To Problem Statement: Using Docker
+## Solution To Problem Statement: Using Docker

 ![ci with docker](https://user-images.githubusercontent.com/21982562/47330766-0fe6f480-d697-11e8-9c4e-bd2290beae15.png)